SubhadeepJasu/hemera/README.md

 ```
 sudo apt install libsoup2.4-dev
 ```
-<h5>For non-elementary distros, (such as Arch, Debian, etc) you are required to install "vala" as additional dependency.</h5>
+<i>For non-elementary distros, (such as Arch, Debian, etc) you are required to install "vala" as additional dependency.</i>

 Clone repository and change directory
 ```